The best areas to live in London

 Georgian townhouses are synonymous with Bloomsbury.

 Bloomsbury is a prime location in London’s West End.
-It’s Georgian townhouses epitomise what it means to live in central London.
-It has great transport links to the rest of the city but with so much to do in the area and most of central London within walking distance, you’ll rarely have a reason to leave.
+Its Georgian townhouses epitomise what it means to live in central London.
+It has excellent transport links to the rest of the city, but with so much to do in the area and most of central London within walking distance, you’ll rarely have a reason to leave.

-The area is steeped in culture and history.
+Bloomsbury is one of London’s most picturesque areas and is steeped in culture and history.
 You can find the British Museum here, as well as the Charles Dickens Museum (to name just a couple in the area).
 This makes Bloomsbury a rather fitting location for some of central London’s best universities, including UCL and the University of London.
-Grab a book from one of the many bookshops in the area, then sit down and read in a leafy garden square.
+Grab a book from one of the many bookshops in the area, then sit down and read in a leafy garden square or independent cafe.

-The lively restaurant, cafe and bar scene in Bloomsbury offer a well-earned break from a hard day’s work.
+Bloomsbury’s lively restaurant, cafe and bar scene offer a well-earned break from a hard day’s work.
 Shopping in nearby Oxford Street and Tottenham Court Road is just a stone’s throw away.
-You’ll also find great eateries within nearby Fitzrovia, Covent Garden and Clerkenwell.
+You’ll also find great eateries in nearby Fitzrovia, Covent Garden and Clerkenwell.
 Euston, Kings Cross, and Russel Square stations are all within walking distance of Bloomsbury if you fancy exploring more of what London has to offer.

 London studio flats